King James Version: Printing

-The original printing was made before English spelling was standardized, and when printers, as a matter of course, expanded and contracted the spelling of the same words in different places, so as to achieve an even column of text.
+The original printing was made before English spelling was standardised, and when printers, as a matter of course, expanded and contracted the spelling of the same words in different places, so as to achieve an even column of text.
 They set v for initial u and v, and u for u and v everywhere else.
 They used the long s (ſ) for non-final s.
-The letter or glyph j occurs only after i, as in the final letter in a Roman numeral, such as XIIJ.
-Punctuation was relatively heavy (frequent) and differed from modern practice.
-When space needed to be saved, the printers sometimes used ye for the (replacing the Middle English thorn, Þ, with the continental y), set ã for an or am (in the style of scribe's shorthand), and set & for and.
-In contrast, on a few occasions, they appear to have inserted these words when they thought a line needed to be padded.
-Later printings regularized these spellings; the punctuation has also been standardized, but still varies from current usage.

 As can be seen in the example page on the left, the first printing used a blackletter typeface instead of a roman typeface, which itself made a political and a religious statement.
-Like the Great Bible and the Bishops' Bible, the Authorized Version was "appointed to be read in churches".
+Like the Great Bible and the Bishops' Bible, the Authorised Version was "appointed to be read in churches".
 It was a large folio volume meant for public use, not private devotion; the weight of the type—blackletter type was heavy physically as well as visually—mirrored the weight of establishment authority behind it.
 However, smaller editions and roman-type editions followed rapidly, e.g. quarto roman-type editions of the Bible in 1612.
-This contrasted with the Geneva Bible, which was the first English Bible printed in a roman typeface (although black-letter editions, particularly in folio format, were issued later).

-In contrast to the Geneva Bible and the Bishops' Bible, which had both been extensively illustrated, there were no illustrations in the 1611 edition of the Authorized Version, the main form of decoration being the historiated initial letters provided for books and chapters – together with the decorative title pages to the Bible itself, and to the New Testament.